Conversations You Should Have with Your Doctor

-Making an appointment to see your primary care physician is the first step in taking control of your health and in order to get the most out of your visit, you have to build a relationship with your doctor.
-Talking to your doctor about your health is just as important as going into the office.
-Many people who make their first appointment leave the doctor’s office confused and frustrated because they felt like they were treated like a number.
+Making an appointment to see your primary care physician is the first step in taking control of your health.
+In order to get the most out of your visit, you have to build a relationship with your doctor, which includes filling them in on your health history and concerns.

-1) Talk about any changes in your health.
+1) Bring up any changes in your health.
 When seeing a new doctor, they’ll ask you about your health history and this is the time to discuss anything out of the ordinary that’s happened with your health.
-The best thing that can help drive this conversation is to keep a list of any illnesses or symptoms that may help your doctor better understand your health.
+Come to the appointment prepared with a list of any illnesses or symptoms that may help your doctor better understand your health.

 2) Ask questions about recommended tests and procedures.
-Asking questions about tests and procedures can help you understand what is going on with your health, allows you the opportunity to choose whether or not you want the procedure, and can help avoid unnecessary testing.
-According to a recent survey, 70 percent of physicians say that having this conversation helps patients understand what’s going on and helps to avoid unnecessary medical procedures.
+Asking questions about tests and procedures can help you understand what is going on with your health.
+It also allows you the opportunity to choose whether or not you want the procedure, and can help avoid unnecessary testing or overtreatment.

 3) Talk about different treatment options.
 After a doctor gives you a diagnosis they’ll offer multiple treatment options.
 Discussing treatment options like surgery or physical therapy can help your doctor find the best treatment for you as an individual.
 Having this discussion can also help lower your health care costs.